 Candidates for the office of member of the Board of Education shall be nominated by petition.
-Such petition shall be directed to the District Clerk, shall contain the signatures and addresses of at least 25 qualified voters of the district or two percent of the voters who voted in the previous election, whichever is greater, and shall state the name and residence of the candidate.
-This number is set by School Law 2:23 (§2608(1)).
+Such petition shall be directed to the District Clerk, shall contain the signatures and addresses of at least 25 qualified voters of the District or two (2%) percent of the voters who voted in the previous Annual Meeting and Election, whichever is greater, and shall state the name and residence of the candidate.
+A qualified voter is an individual who is a citizen of the United States, at least 18 years old, and a resident of the district for at least 30 days immediately prior to the election at which they seek to vote.
+Nominating petition forms are available in the District Clerk's office.
 Each petition shall be filed with the District Clerk not later than 30 days preceding the Annual Meeting and Election at which the candidates so nominated are to be elected.